Nuveen Dividend Growth ETF (NYSEARCA:NDVG) Stock Price Down 1.3%

-Nuveen Dividend Growth ETF (NYSEARCA:NDVG – Get Rating) shares were down 1.3% during trading on Thursday .
-The company traded as low as $23.01 and last traded at $23.02.
-Approximately 9,702 shares changed hands during trading, an increase of 166% from the average daily volume of 3,653 shares.
+Nuveen Dividend Growth ETF (NYSEARCA:NDVG – Get Rating)’s share price fell 1.3% on Thursday .
+The stock traded as low as $23.01 and last traded at $23.02.
+9,702 shares changed hands during mid-day trading, an increase of 166% from the average session volume of 3,653 shares.
 The stock had previously closed at $23.32.

 See Also